jayEvans89/project-management-test/README.md

 #### In progress
 Developer moves the issue to here when they start work on it

-#### Blocked
+#### For Testing
-Any blocked issues can be moved here so its more visible if theres an issue somewhere
+Once a PR has been merged, any issues that it closes will be moved here to allow testing that they are ready for QnA.

 #### Pull Requests
 Any created pull requests will be moved here automatically.

 #### Done
-Closed issues and pull requests will be moved to here
+Closed PR's will be moved to here.
+Once an issue has been tested and QnA are heppy with it, the issue is moved to here

 ## Stories
 A milestone can be used to break down large issues into smaller ones.
 This gives all the relevant issues a central place, to keeps designs, documents etc.